 If there is a claim placed on your bond and you are found at fault, the surety company will pay out.
-However, you will have to pay them back.
+However, you will have to pay the the surety back.